Primordial black holes and secondary gravitational waves from inflationary model with a non-canonical kinetic term: The enhancement mechanism

-Although the peak function does not affect $n_s$ and $r$ at large scales, it influences $e$-folding number and contributes to about $20$ $e$-folds, henceforth effectively moves $\phi_*$ closer to $\phi_e$ in order to keep the total $e$-folds around $60$.
-In summary, the predictions of $n_s$ and $r$ at the pivotal scale for the inflation model with the non-canonical kinetic term is the same as the canonical one with the $e$-folding number around $40$.
+Although the peak function does not affect $n_s$ and $r$ at large scales, it influences $e$-folding number and contributes to about $20$ $e$-folds, henceforth effectively moves $\phi_*$ closer to $\phi_e$ in order to keep the total number of $e$-folds around $60$.
+In summary, the predictions of $n_s$ and $r$ at the pivotal scale for the inflationary model with the noncanonical kinetic term and $e$-folding number around 60 is the same as the canonical one with the $e$-folding number around $40$.

 The Planck 2018 constraints \cite{Akrami:2018odb,Ade:2018gkx}

 favor the parametrization